 Say what you want, but EVERYONE is vying for your click in what Mark Manson called “The Attention Economy.”

-Even now as I write this, listening to John Coltrane’s “Summertime”, one of my all-time favorite Jazz pieces, I can’t actually concentrate on the subtitles of the music while typing at the same time.
+Even now as I write this, listening to John Coltrane’s “Summertime”, one of my all-time favorite Jazz pieces, I can’t actually concentrate on the subtleties of the music while typing at the same time.
 I can’t fully appreciate how incredible the musicianship is because my mind is filled with thousands of other thoughts.

 Surely this is a testament to getting older and having way more priorities (and also not remembering Jack sh**).
 LOL.
 I can listen to and enjoy the song, but I can’t REALLY analyze it like I want to or get lost in it unless I’m completely present; something I’ve been working on in all facets of my life.

 There are simply too many distractions abound, and I think simplifying is of the utmost importance; especially in this day and age.

 In the story I shared from 2005, A and I were completely immersed in the track, to the point where all that existed was me, her, and the music.
 That’s what people should be getting back to.
 I don’t really even remember where we were driving.
 The car to me didn’t really even exist.
 It was just a vessel.
 The focus was solely on what we were hearing, and how amazing it was.

 And yes, we were high.
 I’ll let audio legend Paul McGowan speak to exactly what I’m having a hard time putting into words, and what ultimately makes concentrating easier when you’re under the influence.